hbmartin/objective-sdk-kotlin-multiplatform/README.md

 ## Install and run the CLI / TUI

-Clone this repository and run the CLI / TUI:
+Clone this repository to run the CLI / TUI or install with Homebrew.

 ```shell
 # Set your API key